TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 How many spectators and visitors attend the event?

-In 2023, more than 100,000 people attended the Cadel Evans Great Ocean Road Race, held over four days.
+In 2024, more than 140,000 people attended the Cadel Evans Great Ocean Road Race.
+Read more here.

 Does Cadel Evans ride in the Cadel Evans Great Ocean Road Race?